 Different migration approaches are recommended depending on the operations center.
 The easiest way is to set up a new operations center for a security sector company.
 These may be security services or installers who wish to offer the alarm management process to their customers.

-Step 1: Analysis of the service
+Step 1: Analyze the service

 As a first step, it is essential to understand what services are offered to a customer segment.
 The most successful ones focus on a few benefits: mobile security with video towers, video surveillance of large open spaces, or best-in-class, real-time interventions using audio response.